 The Quan Spa and 24-Hour Fitness Room, also set to the backdrop of the dramatic skyline is the Bangkok Marriott’s answer to blending the traditions of Thailand with modern treatments and therapies along with fitness.
 A full spa menu is available to enjoy in the spa or in your room.

 Every single detail of this luxurious property is inspired by the princess from the slipper “heels” on each nightstand, to the choice of design and décor in each room and even the secret garden area off the main floor dining area and the pastry chef’s creations served daily on property.
-She is of the highest regard to the staff of Athenee and people of Thailand.
+She is of the highest regard to the staff of Athenee and the people of Thailand.
 One morning I watch as a staff member ceremoniously brought an offering to the altar with her statue on it that is located in the open-air rooftop garden on the 4th floor.

-The luxe feel of this Thai-Colonial property can be felt from the moment you pull up to the façade and walk into the grand lobby filled with large-scale fresh florals providing great context to the quality and hand craftsmanship of garlands and topiaries and importance of aesthetics in the Thai culture.
-With marble-tiled floors, a grand staircase and to-scale crystal chandeliers, the space instantly transforms each person who walks into it, into royalty.
+The luxe feel of this Thai-Colonial property can be felt from the moment you pull up to the façade and walk into the grand lobby filled with large-scale fresh florals providing great context to the quality and hand craftsmanship of garlands and topiaries and the importance of aesthetics in the Thai culture.
+With marble-tiled floors, a grand staircase, and to-scale crystal chandeliers, the space instantly transforms each person who walks into it, into royalty.
 This is also how you are treated until you depart.

 In addition to being a luxurious experience for guests, The Athenee Hotel is also a fully sustainable property.
 With hand-selected, locally sourced amenities like the THANN Rice Grain Soap Bar with Orange and Tangerine Essential Oils that I could not get enough of (it was like a little hand massage each time I washed my hands), and one that gives back with a corporate social responsibility plan and local recipients of various efforts such as feeding the hungry, and donating blood, it is leading the way as one of the best sustainable hotels in Asia.